RAF Lakenheath nuclear weapons accidents: Legacy

-The 1956 incident caused great concern for the British government, and they planned to block US authorities from ordering evacuations if a nuclear weapons accident happened on British soil.
+The 1956 incident caused great concern for the British government, and they planned to block US authorities from ordering evacuations if a US nuclear weapons accident happened on British soil.
 This began a debate over how to block the US military from alerting the public in such an event, which might cause a national panic.
 The policy for the next few years was to completely deny any incident had occurred if the press got word of a nuclear accident.
 A similar nuclear near-disaster allegedly occurred at RAF Greenham Common less than two years after the first incident at Lakenheath in February 1958 when an aircraft possibly carrying a nuclear bomb caught fire, but the UK government officially denied an accident took place there as recently as 1996.

 The USAF authorities, as well as the British and American governments, attempted to "hush up" reports on the 1956 incident at Lakenheath for some time.
 No official report on the accident was published by the UK government until a statement by the Secretary of State for Defence Francis Pym in November 1979, but the event was eventually acknowledged by the British government.
 However, the 1961 incident at the airfield was only officially acknowledged by the UK government in 2003, when the Ministry of Defence was forced to publish a list of 20 British accidents involving nuclear weapons between 1960 and 1991.
 This had come about as a result of a critical verdict from the Parliamentary Ombudsman.

-RAF Lakenheath remains a U.S. Air Force base as of 2023.
+RAF Lakenheath remains a U.S. Air Force base as of 2025.